Legends of Tech

 And I think that's really important.
 But be passionate about what you do.

-If you're passionate about what you do, you give 100% every time you turn up, every time you turn up to work.
+If you're passionate about what you do, you give 100 % every time you turn up.

-And I've, I've been lucky enough to be in roles where I've continued to be passionate about representing what I do.
+Every time you turn up to work.
+I've been lucky enough to be in roles where I've continued to be passionate about representing what I do and to find a part or an instinct inside me that allows me to do what I'm excited about.

-But if you get excited about it, it's much easier to work when you're excited about technology, or excited about what you do.
+But if you get excited about it, it's much easier to work when you're excited about technology or excited about what you do.

-Fantastic.
 Raymond, it's been a pleasure.
 Thank you so much.
 I've learned a lot about you today.

 I've known you for many years now.
 So we appreciate the time.
 Thanks for the advice.

 Thanks for sharing those stories.
-And yeah, we look forward to hearing more stories in the future.
+And, yeah, we look forward to hearing more stories in the future.

-All right, Cloudflare TV, that's the wrap.
+All right, Planet Flare TV, that's the wrap.
+See you next week, 9am Wednesday.